Last updated: March 14, 2026

 What is the Price Volume Trend indicator?

-The Price Volume Trend (PVT) is a technical indicator that measures money flow by combining an asset’s price and volume into a single cumulative line (Commodity.com, n.d.).
+The Price Volume Trend (PVT) is a technical indicator that measures momentum by combining an asset’s price and volume (or a tick volume proxy in Forex) into a single cumulative line (Commodity.com, n.d.).

 PVT’s primary purpose is to aid in trend identification, gauge the strength of a trend, and confirm price movements.
-By weighting volume with the percentage of price change, it helps traders see if a trend is backed by real conviction from institutional players or “smart money.”
+By weighting volume with the percentage of price change, it helps traders see if a trend is backed by broad market participation and genuine volume-weighted demand.

 The price and volume trend indicator stands apart due to its unique methodology.
 Here’s a quick comparison to other common tools: